KennethMiller777/ePortfolio/index.md

 ### Database

 The initial artifact was a final project that was meant to demonstrate my skills in SQL, mainly in the area of CRUD, although the code only uses one example of a database.
 The code contains numerous examples of Creating tables and data, deleting tables and data, updating data that exists within the tables and their criteria, and reading the data that is within the tables.
-In the updated version for the capstone, I added more exampled of Reading the data within the tables.
+In the updated version for the capstone, I added more examples of Reading the data within the tables.
 These examples also include JOIN and INNER JOIN commands as well as the use of GROUPING and ORDERING commands to show that they are in use and when they can be used effectively.
 Showing an SQL file in my portfolio is important because it shows that I have knowledge in the area of databases; organizing, managing, updating, reading, deleting, and creating them are all absolutely necessary skills to have when working with databases.
 It also shows that my programming skills are not just limited to coding languages involving programs and applications.

 ```markdown
 USE messaging;